 A Crafty Mess and Stressful Storage

-Many kids love to create and make, but how on earth do you store your children’s craft supplies?
+Many kids love to create and make, but how on earth do you organise your children’s craft supplies?

 Both of my children (aged 7 and 10) love arts and crafts.
 However, I used to store our supplies in different cupboards, boxes and drawers all over the house, making them inaccessible to the children.
 Furthermore, crafting in our house had to be an activity that was planned in advance and the kids had to ask for the supplies.